Function spaces for decoupling: Introduction

 By combining parabolic frequency localizations with the implicit Littlewood--Paley decomposition of $L^{p}(\Rn)$, \eqref{eq:normintro} involves a dyadic-parabolic decomposition which goes back to \cite{Fefferman73b} and which plays a key role in the proof of the optimal $L^{p}$ regularity of FIOs in \cite{SeSoSt91}.
-On a more intrinsic level, angular localization is one of the fundamental tenets of microlocal analysis, and it allows one to deal with the phenomenon of propagation of singularities which is inherent to hyperbolic equations and FIOs.
-Accordingly, $\funpqzero$ coincides with $\Hp$ when $p=q$, and it is invariant under FIOs of order zero.
-More generally, $\funpqs$ is invariant under the Euclidean half-wave propagators $e^{it\sqrt{-\Delta}}$ for all $1\leq p,q<\infty$ and $s,t\in\R$, cf.~Theorem \ref{thm:FIObdd}.
-On the other hand, variable-coefficient propagation of singularities does not distinguish between the position and momentum variables, and therefore $\funpqs$ is not invariant under general FIOs if $p\neq q$, as we show in Section \ref{subsec:unboundedop}.
+On a more intrinsic level, angular localization is one of the fundamental tenets of microlocal analysis, and it allows one to deal with the phenomenon of propagation of singularities that is inherent to hyperbolic equations and FIOs.
+Accordingly, $\funpqzero$ coincides with $\Hp$ when $p=q$, and as such it is invariant under FIOs of order zero.
+Our first main result shows that this invariance extends to general $p,q\in[1,\infty)$ for some, but not all, FIOs.